tempestphp/tempest-docs/src/Web/Documentation/content/main/2-tempest-in-depth/03-storage.md

 ## Configuration

 Tempest provides a different configuration object for each storage provider.
-Below are the
+Below are the ones that are currently supported:

 - {`Tempest\Storage\Config\R2StorageConfig`}
 - {`Tempest\Storage\Config\S3StorageConfig`}